What is the outlook for updating to Android 4.4 operating system?

 Fairphone FP1 (2013) and FP1U (2014) use Android 4.2.2 as a base operating system.
 More here.

-We’ve got some happy news for Fairphone 1 owners: A full upgrade to Android 4.4 KitKat is on its way!
+We’ve got some unfortunate news for Fairphone 1 owners: we had to decide to stop development on Android 4.4 KitKat.

 At Fairphone, one of our primary goals is longevity – in other words, we want to keep your phone working for as long as possible, so you don’t need to replace it as often.
 And secure, up-to-date software is essential to achieving this goal.
 That’s why, despite the ongoing challenges, we’ve been working hard to try to offer software updates to Fairphone 1 owners.

 Back in 2014, we gave you some insight into the difficulties in providing updates beyond Android 4.2, and how we were trying to address these issues.
 Many of the hurdles had to do with the fact that we were dependent on third parties.
 In the end, the only way to move forward was to secure access to the source code and take matters into our own hands.
 In September 2015 we finally secured the licenses that allowed us to modify and distribute the Fairphone 1 software.